 Damon wanted to leverage his deep knowledge as a procurement expert and his hard-won skills as a negotiator to improve the purchasing process at schools.
 He wanted to see money “flow back into classrooms rather than places that it shouldn’t be going.”

 And by all accounts, he succeeded.
-Six months into the job, he was nominated as the Business Person of the Year; since then, he’s taken on more responsibilities and tried to extend his expertise across a vast spectrum of charter schools in Arizona.
-He has helped, as the Director of Membership at Arizona Charter Schools, realize over $1 Million in savings; he has also helped grown one of Arizona’s charter school networks to double their number of students across 12 campuses.
+Six months into the job, he was nominated as the Business Person of the Year.
+Since then, he’s taken on more responsibilities and tried to extend his expertise across a vast spectrum of charter schools in Arizona.
+He has helped, as the Director of Membership at Arizona Charter Schools, realize over $1 Million in savings.
+He also helped grow one of Arizona’s charter school networks to double their number of students across 12 campuses.

 Procurify: Let’s get down to it.
 Take us through your first few days in the education sector.
 I mean you had just left Nestle Purina, for a new and entirely different challenge.
 What was it like?

 I’m no longer tied to my office.
-I could be in the field or a factory or the school and I can be issuing purchase orders, purchase requisitions or anything that I need from that location — I’m not tied to a location.
-I can get digital signatures from my boss who’s sitting on a beach in San Diego; I can get his approval on purchases without having to wait for him to get back.
+I could be in the field or a factory or the school and I can be issuing purchase orders, purchase requisitions, or anything that I need.
+Getting digital signatures from my boss who’s sitting on a beach in San Diego is easy.
+We get his approval on purchases without having to wait for him to get back.